The Budle Bay Croft Experience – fun to be had by all – inside or out. Our child, couples, and pet friendly holidays are centred around you!

 Budle Bay Croft itself is located on gently rolling landscape, bordered by the Waren Burn to one side.
 Woodland, grazing paddocks, play areas, and walks make up this charming, often described as magical small holding.
 Be you young, or young at heart, if you like open spaces, kicking leaves, and splashing in puddles, feeding animals or just plain night sky gazing, Budle Bay Croft could be right for you.
 It’s there if you want it, but you can shut the door and snuggle up in the comfortable, cosy cottages if you don’t!
 Budle Bay Croft is ideal for families looking for child friendly holidays, but is also very romantic for couples, great for groups of mates, and is also pet friendly.
 5* luxury for everyone – even pooch!
 We love welcoming pets.
 There are acres of grounds for dogs to run and play, and we provide a dog bed, bowls and treats too.
 We can organise doggy day care if you need it, although many local attractions and activities are dog friendly.
 Dogs are welcome to enjoy their holiday on Northumberland’s beaches year round, and Bamburgh beach is huge and close by.
 We can even recommend local restaurants that welcome our four legged family members – no compromise for them or you!
 Why not check out our dog blog on just how dog friendly Northumberland and Budle Bay Croft actually are!

 Outside, there are farm animals year round on Budle Bay Croft.
 We have strived to create a safe and nurturing petting experience to help the littleys learn about animals.
-There are ewesually sheep, cluckin’ chickens, quackin’ ducks, and oinkin’ pigs, and sometimes others too like yuletide turkeys, gobblin’ guinea fowl or a cheeky pony called Jaspar.
+There are ewesually sheep, cluckin’ chickens, and gorgeous goats but sometimes ‘oinkin pigs and cheeky ponies Jaspar and Claret.
 There is something to do everyday of the year on Budle Bay Croft.
 Our happy animals love petting and attention, and some are playful and curious, eating out of your hands or skipping across the fields to say hello.
 Children will have a blast with the animals all day.
 They can help us wake up the sleepyheads and give them breakfast in the morning at the Breakfast Baa.
-The pigs love fresh fruit and vegetables each day, and a tickle and scratch while they munch.
-The ducks love bread while the chickens like to eat just about anything (except chicken!).
+The pigs when we have them love fresh fruit and vegetables each day.
+The ducks if around love bread while the chickens like to eat just about anything (except chicken!).
 The children (or adults!) can also go on an egg hunt for their own freshly laid breakfast too!

 There are seasonal activities at BBC.

 The bright coloured bulbs peak through the cold winter grounds hinting at the promise of the summer to come.
 The fragrant blossom is in the trees, the delicate buds are opening out as if in praise of the warmer sunshine and the longer days – at this time of year, Budle Bay Croft really Springs into life!
 The highlight of every farm’s year is lambing time.
 We usually lamb our ladies in March/April – nature permitting.
 Come and see what has to happen to a newborn lamb (or even see one being born if you are truly lucky).
 If any lambs are born while you holiday, you get to name them!
 Why not watch the lambs learn to feed and see how their mum looks after them?
 At the end of each day, it is an absolute joy to watch the lambs have their mad half hour before sleepily settling down with mum for a snuggle and bed (remind you of anything?).
-From Spring to the end of June, there are orphaned lambs to bottle feed, and we love little (or even big) helpers to join in with us!
-You are welcome to come and sit on the straw bales and bottle feed the hungry orphans, and give them a little cuddle afterwards?
+From Spring to the end of June, there may even be orphaned lambs to bottle feed (Mother Nature permitting), and we love little (or even big) helpers to join in with us!
+You are welcome to come and sit on the straw bales and bottle feed the hungry orphans, and give them a little cuddle afterwards!
 Spring is also the time for other new life.
-We often have chicks, ducklings and piglets, and the wild birds are a frenzy nesting and feeding their young.
+We sometimes have chicks, ducklings and piglets, and the wild birds are a frenzy nesting and feeding their young.
 Why not enjoy some of the long Easter holidays with a bit of fun on the farm?
-Come and join in the family eggstravaganza at Budle Bay Croft for an Easter egg trial through the magical maze; bottle feeding the orphaned lambs; feeding the hungry piglets; painting a fresh hens egg; and looking to see if any new chicks or ducklings have been born each morning?
+Create your family eggstravaganza at Budle Bay Croft – maybe an egg hunt or egg painting!
 And for wet days, there is still oodles to do in the cottage, and don’t forget the games!

 Summer is a time for celebration of the sun.
-Everything becomes lush and long, and after the daily activities with the animals, there is nothing better than to just relax with a beer and a BBQ watching the farm life go by.
-Kids can burn off that unending energy in the playgrounds and fields, and if the weather is warm enough, we might even put up the splash pool.
+Everything becomes lush and long, and after the daily activities with the animals, there is nothing better than to just relax with a beer and a BBQ, or just leaning on the fence watching the farm life go by.
+Kids can burn off that unending energy on the playground.
 It is not just the days that are long in summer though.
 The ewe’s coats get long too, making them hot and uncomfortable, so we need to shear the sheep and sort the flock (Dad’s seem especially good at this).

 The beaches are a year round highlight, and we have buckets and spades to help create your sandcastle grand design!

-Fishing is also available at Budle Bay Croft on both banks of the river – and the sea trout season is between April and October, natural conditions determining availability and size.
+Fishing is also available at Budle Bay Croft and the sea trout season is between April and October, natural conditions determining availability and size.
 Remember to bring your equipment.
 The river is warmer in summer, so if you want to brave standing on the stones, you might even catch a tiddler or two!

 Walking from Budle Bay Croft is easy and a true pleasure in summer, with the Coastal Path virtually on the doorstep, St. Cuthbert’s way just up the road, and incredible vistas of the beaches and castles when walking from BBC to Bamburgh on a balmy British summer’s day.
 We even provide the picnic bags!